 Much of the training we provide at FirstAidPro is very hands-on and practical, and the Advanced Resuscitation and Oxygen Therapy course is no exception.
 Our training environment is immersive, fully supportive, and the course is delivered by highly qualified and experienced professional trainers.
 The course format provides space and opportunity for students to attempt tasks and ask questions, letting them benefit from our trainers’ practical, real-world experience.
 When it comes to learning CPR and oxygen therapy in an interacting and engaging way, you’re not going to find better!

-As part of the course, students will trained in the following areas:
+As part of the course, students will train in the following areas:

-The previous standard in this area – HLTAID007 Provide advanced resuscitation – has now been outdated.
-Originally established as a training standard by the National Register on Vocational Education and Training (aka training.gov.au), this standard has now been superseded by the new HLTAID015 course.
-The new course should be acceptable in all contexts where HLTAID007 was previously required – even where your workplace has older reference material that specifically requires HLTAID007 training.
+The previous standard in this area – HLTAID007 Provide advanced resuscitation – has now been superseded.
+Originally established as a training standard by the National Register on Vocational Education and Training (aka training.gov.au), this standard has now been superseded by the new Advanced first aid course.
+The new course should be acceptable in all contexts where HLTAID007 Provide advanced resuscitation was previously required – even where your workplace has older reference material that specifically requires HLTAID007 Provide advanced first aid training

 This new, updated standard includes the following certification as part of the training: